A note on invariant measures for Filippov systems: Invariant measures for Filippov systems

-For the case of Filippov systems \eqref{dds} the solutions of the associated differential inclusion \eqref{FZ} (and the sets $Z_t(p_0)$) are well described and fairly known in the literature (see \cite{F}).
-In order to state these conventions we distinguish some regions on $\Sigma$.
-The points on $\Sigma$ where both vectors fields $F^+$ and $F^-$ simultaneously point outward or inward from $\Sigma$ define, respectively, the {\it escaping} $\Sigma^e$ and {\it sliding} $\Sigma^s$ regions, and the complement of its closure in $\Sigma$ defines the {\it crossing region} $\Sigma^c$.
+Consider the Filippov system \eqref{dds} defined on the compact Riemannian manifold $M$.
+The solutions of the associated differential inclusion \eqref{FZ} (and the sets $Z_t(p_0)$) are well described and fairly known in the literature (see \cite{F}).
+In order to state these conventions the regions on $\Sigma$ given by \eqref{filippov} must be distinguished.
+Notice that the points on $\Sigma$ where both vectors fields $F^+$ and $F^-$ simultaneously point outward or inward from $\Sigma$ constitute, respectively, the {\it escaping} $\Sigma^e$ and {\it sliding} $\Sigma^s$ regions, and the complement of its closure in $\Sigma$ constitutes the {\it crossing region} $\Sigma^c$.
 The complement of the union of those regions $\Sigma^t$ constitute the {\it tangency} points between $F^+$ or $F^-$ with $\Sigma$.
-Denoting $F^{\pm}h(p)=\langle\nabla h(p),F^{\pm}(p)\rangle_p$, we have

-For $p\in\Sigma^c$ the solutions either side of the discontinuity $\Sigma$, reaching $p$, can be joined continuously, forming a solution that {\it crosses} $\Sigma^c\subset N$.
-Alternatively, for $p\in \Sigma^{s,e}=\Sigma^s\cup \Sigma^e\subset N$ the solutions either side of the discontinuity $\Sigma$, reaching $p$, point both toward or outward $\Sigma$.
-For these points the solutions either side of the discontinuity $\Sigma$ can be joined continuously to solutions that {\it slide} on $\Sigma^{s,e}$ following the sliding vector field:
+For $p\in\Sigma^c$ the solutions either side of the discontinuity $\Sigma$, reaching $p$, can be joined continuously, forming a solution that crosses $\Sigma^c\subset N$.
+Alternatively, for $p\in \Sigma^{s,e}=\Sigma^s\cup \Sigma^e\subset N$ the solutions either side of the discontinuity $\Sigma$, reaching $p,$ can be joined continuously to solutions that slide on $\Sigma^{s,e}$ following the sliding vector field: